notaduck/personal_blog/src/pages/07-20-2018-add-disqus-gatsby/index.md

 ### Configuration

-I have added the following lines to my post template, you want to add you shortname to `disqusShortname` and change the `identifier` and `title`to match your values.
+I have added the following lines to my post template, you want to add you shortname to `disqusShortname` and change the `identifier` and `title`to match your values which you are getting from graphql and passes it as a prop to you template component.
+The `title` speaks for itself and the `identifier` is used by Disqus to identify the specific post, and since markdownRemark generates an uniquie id for each of your markdown files it makes sense to pass that id to the `identifier`
 ```jsx{3,4-6,12}
 export default function Template({data}) {
     const {markdownRemark: post} = data;